 I'm a researcher interesting in Human-Computer Interaction, Neuroergonomics, and Data Science.

-2019 - Present, UC Davis, CSC Lab and Looxid Labs
+project_vreeg 2019 - present, UC Davis, CSC Lab and Looxid Labs

 We studied users’ internal and external preference and effects of social conformity.
 Through self-report and biometric measures, we derived design implications for supporting users’ decision-making process.